-Academic Board meets 8 times a year.
-Meetings are held from 9.30am to 11.00am on the second Wednesday of each month, with the exception of January, April, July and December.
-Meeting dates are approved at the September meeting for the following year and are published in the 2021 Senior Governance Committee Meeting Dates.
+Academic Board meets six times a year.
+Meetings are held from 9.30am to 11.30am on a Wednesday.
+Meeting dates are approved at the September meeting for the following year and are published in the 2022 Senior Governance Committee Meeting Dates.
 This document also includes paper submission dates for the Board and its Standing Committees.